 Don’t Cheat Fellow New Zealand Backpackers!

-I advise potential campervan sellers to also price your vehicle in good conscience.
+I advise potential campervan sellers to also price their vehicles in good conscience.
 Don’t rip people off by charging them way more than you paid originally.
-Always always be honest about the state of your campervan when the times comes to sell.
+Always always be honest about the state of your campervan when the time comes to sell.

 If the campervan has issues be upfront about that.

-Again numerous Facebooks groups were created for the sole purpose of buying and selling campervans.
+Again numerous Facebook groups were created for the sole purpose of buying and selling campervans.

 Selling your campervan completes the journey of campervanning in New Zealand.

 You have now come full circle and probably had tons of amazing experiences along the way!
 That is what it’s all about!

 My missus travels with all her clothes in ziplock bags: don’t be like my missus.
 UP YOUR PACKING GAME!

 Packing cubes for the globetrotters and compression sacks for the real adventurers – these babies are a traveller’s best kept secret.
 They organise yo’ packing and minimise its volume too so you can pack MORE.

 Or, y’know… you can stick to ziplock bags.View Our Fave Cubes Or Check Out the Sacks!